Kagimbz/shoply/README.md

 ## Coming Soon
 - **Cart Service**: Uses Redis as a cache service for user carts.
 - **Payment Service**: Integrates with **Daraja (Mpesa)** for mobile payments and **Stripe** for credit/debit card payments.

+Stay tuned for the upcoming frontend as well!

 ---